top of page

 After my first trip to the Palouse at just 12 years old, it was the hospitality of the Culbertson family, the wheat farm itself, the extraordinary bird hunting, the adventure, the shotguns, and the bird dogs that changed the course of my life forever.
 In addition to all the positive memories, there were plenty of opportunities for my young open mind to see and experience things that in my heart, for some reason, I just knew were not right.
 Early memories of hunting with my dad and his friends were often a lesson in my life about who I did not want to be, and what I did not want to do...
 Learning is always a combination of dos and don'ts.
 There are always people in our life that we can emulate in order to learn what to do.
 On the contrary, there are those people in our life that are an obvious example of what not to do.
 My father was that person for me.
 I have felt for many years that all the bad experiences and bad dogs I was fortunate to hunt with as a kid, led me to my ongoing desire to be better.

 As I grew into my teenage years, with my mother moving further from reality, I found myself with no other option than to finally go live with my Dad in Idaho.
-This move did not create less turmoil in my life but at 14 years old I began to find sanctuary in being in the field with dogs, bird hunting, hanging out with my friends, riding dirt bikes and playing sports.
-This was an opportunity to do more of that and I think I was just ready for change.
+This move did not create less turmoil in my life, but at 14 years old I began to find sanctuary living in the country, being in the field with dogs, bird hunting, hanging out with my friends, riding dirt bikes and playing sports.
+This was an opportunity to do more of that, and I think I was just ready for change.
 I remember my first real experience in training dogs was actually well before I had my own.
 A couple summers I spent working on a dairy farm and acquiring dogs out of the local paper to train and sell, so that I could save up enough money to buy my very first Shotgun.
 I had no idea what I was doing but I was willing to try.
-My first dog training video was a how to by George Hickox sponsored by Innotek.
-George's southern accent and his mild manner, along with the many great dogs he shared, opened my eyes to a whole new world and I was hooked.
+My first dog training video was a low budget VHS by George Hickox sponsored by Innotek.
+George's southern accent and his mild manner, along with the many great dogs he shared opened my eyes to a whole new world and I was hooked.
 I also remember somehow getting a hold of an old VHS tape of the National Bird Dog Championship at Ames Plantation.
 This was all so mind blowing to me at the time.
-I was just a teenager whose only experience bird hunting was with untrained dogs and men who only cared about shooting limits.
-This different perspective created a wealth of possibility in my mind and my life would be changed forever.
+I was just a teenager whose only experience bird hunting was with untrained flushing dogs and men who only cared about killing anything that moved.
+This different perspective created a wealth of possibility in my very young, impressionable mind.

-By default the first two dogs that I actually owned were Labrador Retrievers.
-Labs are what I knew, I was comfortable and familiar with them and I was an upland bird hunter, but I was also interested in waterfowl hunting.
-After that first exposure to those old VHS tapes my curiosity about Pointing Dogs began to grow and is still growing strong 30 years later.
-Somehow shortly after graduating high school I heard of an AKC Hunt Test and that sounded like something I wanted to do.
-I had a female yellow lab that was capable of running in an AKC Junior Hunt Test.
+By default the first few dogs that I actually owned were Labrador Retrievers.
+Labs are what I knew, I was comfortable and familiar with them, and I was an upland bird and waterfowl hunter.
+After my first exposure to those old VHS tapes my curiosity about Pointing Dogs began to grow.
+Somehow, shortly after graduating high school I heard of an AKC Hunt Test.
+That sounded like something I wanted to do.
+I had a female yellow lab that was capable of running in a Junior Hunt Test.
 So I attend my first event, she passed, I got my first orange ribbon and the rest is history as they say.
-Dakota was her name.
 The same yellow lab that helped me train and handle my first dog to an AKC Junior Hunter title also achieved her AKC Senior Hunter title and somewhere along the line I had met a guy by the name of John Greer.
-John owned Tiger Mountain Pointing Labradors but he had gotten his start in Arizona training and campaigning more traditional pointing breeds and developing a successful program based on the practices perfected by Bill Gibbons.
-While John was training pointing dogs and competing in NSTRA field trials in Arizona he had a client from Issaquah, Washington who bred Pointing Labs.
-His time training those Labs and his desire to relocate created the perfect storm.
-I like to think that he saw the dollar signs.
-Nonetheless John moved to Ellensburg, Washington, started Tiger Mountain Pointing Labrodors.
+John owned Tiger Mountain Pointing Labradors, but he got his start in Arizona training and campaigning more traditional pointing breeds and developing a successful program based on the practices perfected by guys like Bill Gibbons.
+While John was training pointing dogs and competing in NSTRA field trials in Arizona he had a client from Issaquah Washington.
+Vinny owned and bred Pointing Labs.
+John's time training those Labs and his desire to relocate created the perfect storm.
+Nonetheless John moved to Ellensburg Washington to start Tiger Mountain Pointing Labradors.
+Jump forward a few years.
+John Greer was a very good pointing dog trainer, and business owner, that liked to make money, hunt birds, and drink beer.
+I believe somewhere along the line he realized in order for his program to grow, he was going to have to prove that his Pointing Labs were versatile.
+So he needed to start retriever training and to get involved in the waterfowl hunting and AKC hunt test community.
+And that is how our paths crossed.

 Antelope.jpg